Skip to main content

 }

-Make sure to set the serviceaccount to deployer, as this is the correct serviceaccount to use!
-Change the namespace-name accordingly to match the namespace you want to run your Nextflow workflow in.
+Make sure to set the serviceaccount to you created in the previous step, as this is the correct serviceaccount to use!
+Change the project name accordingly to match your project you want to run your Nextflow workflow in.

 Run workflow